jb49088/data_visualization/README.md

 ### data_visualization

-This is a series of various data visualizations built with matplotlib
+This is a series of various data visualizations built with matplotlib, plotly, and requests.

 <!-- CODE_STATISTICS_START -->